First, let's dispel a few myths about the latest three versions of Windows:

 As for this site, about 90% of it has nothing to do with the actual version, and I'll color-code the parts that are specific to one OS so you can find your individual tweaks easily.

 Standard Disclaimer: As on any site like this, I completely don't guarantee a single thing here will work, and if your tower turns into a molten fireball of melted plastic and twisted metal from trying one of my suggestions, tough titty.

 The most important pages on the site are the Setup pages.
 If you do or read nothing else, run through the Setup page for your version.
-You need to learn how to use MSConfig to turn off the unnecessary background routines that new programs install.
-When it comes to the general operation of your system, that’s as important as everything else combined.
+You really need to learn how to turn off the unnecessary background routines that new programs install.
+When it comes to the general operation of your system, that's as important as everything else combined.